 Generally, at each event students are able to take the fresh produce home with them, and at the mid-winter event they make fresh soup from the produce in the garden!

 Why not check out an upcoming Community Garden event by joining their Facebook page for all information about these events.
+If you’re at the City Precinct during Green Week you can also Pot-a-Herb to take home with you for free.

 Do away with disposable cups and cutlery